 - Sea salt

 - Remove chicken giblets.
-Pat dry with paper towels and discard.
+Rinse both chickens inside and out, then dry completely.
 Trim off tailbone and any excess fat.

 - With your fingers, carefully pull back the breast skin to loosen.
 Stuff 2 lemon wheels, 2 sprigs of each herb and a couple of pats of butter between the skin of both chickens.